MathewLG/MathewLG/README.md

 - 👋 Hi, I’m @MathewLG.
-I am computer scientist from Tec de Monterrey
+I am computer scientist from Tec de Monterrey.
+I work as Software Developer at Oracle.
 - 👀 I’m interested in backend development.
-- 🌱 I’m currently learning Java and C.
-- 💞️ I’m looking to collaborate on web projects

 <!---
 MathewLG/MathewLG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.